What Happens After Mediation

 Upon the completion of a mediation session, one of three results typically occurs:

-2.No Settlement
+1. Settlement

-3.Ongoing settlement negotiations
+3. Ongoing settlement negotiations

 A few comments regarding these 3 outcomes is worth noting.

-1. Settlement: The Agreement is binding
+1. Settlement: The Agreement is Binding

-Assuming the case settles at mediation, clients must understand that the Mediation Settlement Agreement is a binding contract which can be enforced in a court of law, and that the parties may not later change their minds.
+Assuming the case settles at mediation, clients must understand that the Mediation Settlement Agreement is a binding contract that can be enforced in a court of law and that the parties may not later change their minds.
 If a party tries to wiggle out of a Mediation Settlement Agreement, the Settlement Agreement will likely be enforced by the Court and sanctions may be entered against the party trying to get out of the agreement reached at mediation.
 Sanctions may include attorney fees and paying the entire cost of the mediation session, which is typically split between the parties.
-Also, attempting to add new terms to the settlement post mediation is not advised.
+Also, attempting to add new terms to the settlement post-mediation is not advised.
 If one party wants confidentiality and/or non-disparagement language in a settlement and/or release agreement, it is best to make sure these terms are discussed during the actual mediation session before a final settlement is reached so everyone is on the same page.

 2. No Settlement: A “Mediator’s Proposal.”